Frat1n/ESCALIBUR_FRAMEWORK/README.md

    <!-- Add information about other exploits here -->

+## Connecting to a Computer

+To connect to a computer using its IP address, use the `connect <ip_address>` command.
+For example: connect 192.168.1.100

+## Setting the IP Address of the Target Computer

+To set the IP address of the target computer, use the `set_ip <ip_address>` command.
+For example: set_ip 192.168.1.100

+python
+Copy code

 ## Disclaimer

 This framework is intended for educational and ethical testing purposes only.
 Unauthorized use of this tool may violate applicable laws.
 Use at your own risk.